garencheckley/podexp/README.md

 ### Database
 - Google Cloud Firestore for storing podcast and episode data
 - NoSQL document database with collections for podcasts and episodes
+- **Required Indexes**: Custom composite indexes for query performance
+  - See `firestore.indexes.json` for required index definitions
+  - Deploy indexes using `./deploy-indexes.sh` script
+  - Essential for queries combining filters with sorting

 ### Storage
 - Google Cloud Storage for storing generated audio files